LoginRadius/engineering-portal/content/guest-post/build-a-progressive-web-app-with-react/index.md

 ![cra-pwa.png](cra-pwa.png)

-Hitting 'Enter' after this command should initiate the build our our starter PWA React application, you should see a stream of prompts in your command line interface.
-It may take a few minutes, but if you are able to see this screen after the command, you have the project!

 ![pwa-folder-structure.png](pwa-folder-structure.png)

 Here we can see the following folder structure of our application so far, there are a few files that garner our attention when it comes to PWA's: